Brilldea/Brilldea-A6281-IC/README.md

 This library is written by Timothy D. Swieter, P.E. for Brilldea.
 BSD license, all text above must be included in any redistribution.

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed             folder Brilldea-A6281.
-Check that the Brilldea-A6281 folder contains BrilldeaA6281.cpp, BrilldeaA6281.h, and examples folder and keywords.txt.
+To download. click the DOWNLOADS button in the top right corner, then select DOWNLOAD AS ZIP.
+Rename the uncompressed folder to be "Brilldea-A6281".
+Check that the "Brilldea-A6281" folder contains BrilldeaA6281.cpp, BrilldeaA6281.h, keywords.txt and an examples folder.

-Place the Brilldea-A6281 library folder in your (arduinosketchfolder)/libraries/ folder.
+Place the "Brilldea-A6281" library folder in your Arduino Library folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.
+Then you should see the examples listed in the File:Examples menu.